-- The strategy will be monitored by Head of Rent Income and Leasehold Development. - Regular review of the strategy objectives and implementation of associated actions will inform future service area development planning. - Performance measures and service area activity will be reported monthly to NPHs Executive Management Team.
+- The strategy will be monitored by the Head of Rent Income. - Regular review of the strategy objectives and implementation of associated actions will inform future service area development planning. - Performance measures and service area activity will be reported monthly to NPHs Executive Management Team.